Novel Algorithms for Smoothly Differentiable and Efficiently Vectorizable Contact Manifold Construction: Introduction and Related Work

 \section{Introduction and Related Work}

-\blfootnote{*\textit{Accepted for publication at the ICRA 2026 Workshop on Contact-Rich Control and Representation.}} Our exposition proceeds as follows.
-We first briefly describe how existing collision detection pipelines based on convex primitive decomposition work, which are employed as the de-facto standard by all commonly used (non-differentiable) simulators in robotics \cite{todorov2012mujoco, drake, coumans2016pybullet}.
+\blfootnote{*\textit{An earlier version of this manuscript is accepted for presentation at the ICRA 2026 Workshop on Contact-Rich Control and Representation.
+The present document contains late-breaking additions in preparation for the workshop presentation.}} Our exposition proceeds as follows.
+We first briefly describe how existing collision detection pipelines based on convex primitive decomposition work, which are employed as the de-facto standard by all commonly used simulators in robotics \cite{todorov2012mujoco, drake, coumans2016pybullet}.
 We then outline existing approaches for making such convex primitive based routines smoothly differentiable.
 Finally, we list the reasons why such approaches still fall short of providing a satisfactory, generally applicable solution to differentiable collision detection.